KodrAus/csharp-aot/CoreRT.AOT/README.md

 bt
 ```

 it includes both the native CoreRT frames and our C#, because it's compiled and linked together ahead-of-time using a native toolchain.
+Using a command like `gui` can let us explore these native frames more easily.

 On Windows and Linux you should be able to see C# source inline (it looks like CoreRT might have trouble with Mach-O debug symbols).